quicwg/base-drafts/draft-ietf-quic-http.md

 ## Discovering an HTTP/QUIC Endpoint

-An HTTP origin advertises the availability of an equivalent HTTP/QUIC endpoint via the Alt-Svc HTTP response header or the HTTP/2 ALTSVC frame ({{!ALTSVC=RFC7838}}), using the ALPN token defined in
+An HTTP origin advertises the availability of an equivalent HTTP/QUIC endpoint via the Alt-Svc HTTP response header field or the HTTP/2 ALTSVC frame ({{!ALTSVC=RFC7838}}), using the ALPN token defined in
 {{connection-establishment}}.